RTMP Server Hosting: What It Is and How to Access It

 By using RTMP encoders, a server, and RTMP ingest, broadcasters can tap into the benefits of RTMP as a protocol even when using HLS streaming to deliver their content.

-RTMP Server Uses
+RTMP Server Use Cases

 In general, RTMP servers are used to offer support for RTMP ingest.
 That’s handy for several different use cases.
 There are many reasons to use an RTMP encoder for live video, such as advanced scheduling options, VOD libraries, low latency and reduced buffering, and adaptive bitrate streaming.